puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_string.md

 ~~~

 Heredocs let you quote strings with more control over escaping, interpolation, and formatting.
-They're good for long verbatim strings, and for strings that do complicated things like combining interpolated values with a lot of literal double quotes.
+They're especially good for long strings with complicated content.

 ### Syntax